ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 - :ref:`Q_A_RAT_PIT_D <Q_A_RAT_PIT_D>`
 - :ref:`Q_A_RAT_PIT_P <Q_A_RAT_PIT_P>` and :ref:`Q_A_RAT_PIT_I <Q_A_RAT_PIT_I>`

+.. note::  If the VTOL motors do not tilt, then the ``Q_A_RAT_PIT_FF`` and  ``Q_A_RAT_YAW_FF`` will be zero and corrections are dominated by P/I/D. But if pitch or yaw control is primarily by tilting the motors, then the FF terms dominate and P/D are primarily for disturbance correction.
+For tuning a tilted motor controlled axis, see :ref:`pitch-yaw-tuning`.

 Start with the roll parameters, then move onto the pitch.

 1. Increase the D term in steps of 50% until oscillation is observed